Executive compensation in the United States: Trends

 In 2007, CEOs in the S&P 500 averaged $10.5 million annually, 344 times the pay of typical American workers.
 This was a drop in ratio from 2000, when they averaged 525 times the average pay.

-The 2007–2010 financial crisis drove executive pay down somewhat, but it had begun to recover by 2010.
+The 2008 financial crisis drove executive pay down somewhat, but it had begun to recover by 2010.
 The average pay for the chief executive of an American publicly traded company fell from $15.1 million in 2007 to $10.1m in 2009, but was back up to nearly $12 million in 2010 according to research firm GovernanceMetrics.

-During the financial crisis, pressure arose to use more stock options than cash in pay for executives in the financial industry.
+During the 2008 financial crisis, pressure arose to use more stock options than cash in pay for executives in the financial industry.
 But as the stock market recovered, options awarded in early 2009 more than doubled in value.
 Bonuses awarded for firms that had been rescued by the government Troubled Asset Relief Program (TARP) and other funds were under particular scrutiny, including that of the United States Treasury's new special master of pay, Kenneth R. Feinberg.

 Activism

 According to Harvard Business School Professor Rakesh Khurana and others, as of 2011, institutional shareholders have become more active in challenging CEOs, if not necessarily the CEO's pay.
 "It used to be shareholders pushing against boards who were buffering the CEOs.
 But now investors are telling directors who should be the CEO and how management should run the company."
 In 2006, 28 directors at public companies in the Russell 3000 Index failed to receive a majority vote from shareholders.
 By 2011 79 did not, according to GMI Ratings.
-Disappointment at the sharp drop in the stock market has been blamed for this change in shareholder attitudes.
+Disappointment at the drop in the stock market during the 2008 financial crisis has been blamed for this change in shareholder attitudes.